 In most minds a low-carb diet is the best way to lose weight.
-Fighters often need to lose a big amount of weight within a brief period of time.
-A calorie reduced low carb or ketogenic diet is the most common option, with the consequence of feeling tired and moody all day.
+Fighters often need to lose a lot of weight in a brief period of time.
+A calorie-reduced low-carb or ketogenic diet is the most common option, with the consequence of feeling tired and moody all day.

-If you are a fighter, the added pressure of making the weight might make you aggressively stay on the diet.
-This might also have negative effects on your training volume, nothing we want to have when preparing for a fight.
+If you are a fighter, the added pressure of making weight might make you aggressively stick to the diet.
+This might also have negative effects on your training volume, something you don’t want when you’re preparing for a fight.

 Studies have proven that low-carb and low-fat diets are the most effective ones when it comes to losing weight fast.
-Are they healthy, enjoyable and have no side effects on your training and recovery?
+Are they healthy, enjoyable and without side effects for your training and recovery?
 Definitely not!

-Drastically losing weight with a low-carb diet while increasing performance contradicts.
-It’s not impossible, but let me tell you that low carb isn’t the best option.
-High carb isn’t a good option either.
+Drastically losing weight with a low-carb diet while increasing performance is contradictory.
+It’s not impossible, but let me tell you that low-carb isn’t the best option.
+High-carb isn’t a good option either.

-Let me share the experience I made from my previous fight camps:
+Let me share my experience from my previous fight camps:

 Preparing for fights on low-carb

 Preparing to defend my BAMMA title in 2015 I drastically reduced carbs.
 I had always done it like that.
-Someone warned me before: “If you cut out all your carbs, your body will burn less”.
-Well, I was still eating a bit of fruit now and then so I wasn’t too serious about such piece advice.
-I didn’t believe another diet higher in carbs would be an option as the low-carb was working so well for losing my weight.
+Someone warned me beforehand: “If you cut out all your carbs, your body will burn less.”
+Well, I was still eating a bit of fruit now and then so I wasn’t too serious about their advice.
+I didn’t believe another diet higher in carbs would be an option as the low-carb one was working so well for me to lose weight.

 I never missed weight at the 125lbs flyweight limit, so the diet was working.
 I looked good, I felt good and I performed well in the cage.